ganeti/ganeti/doc/design-monitoring-agent.rst

-The instance status will be on each node, for the instances it is primary for, and its ``data`` section of the report will contain a list of instances, with at least the following fields for each instance:
+The instance status will be on each node, for the instances it is primary for, and its ``data`` section of the report will contain a list of instances, named ``instances``, with at least the following fields for each instance:

 ``name``
   The name of the instance.